phase2/generator-outrigger-drupal/CONTRIBUTING.md

 ## Testing Branches without Docker

-If you would like to test out changes to generator-p2 or one of the above projects, please take the following steps:
+If you would like to test out changes to generator-outrigger-drupal or one of the above projects, please take the following steps:

-1. `git clone git@bitbucket.org:phase2tech/generator-p2.git`
+1. `git clone git@github.com:phase2/generator-outrigger-drupal.git`
-2. Check out the alternate branch of generator-p2.
+2. Check out the alternate branch of generator-outrigger-drupal.
 If testing alternate branches of one of the other generators, edit the package.json dependency entry according to the [package.json dependency documenation](https://docs.npmjs.com/files/package.json#git-urls-as-dependencies).
 3. Run `npm link` to use this copy as the global version.
 (May require `sudo`)

-If you would like to take it a step further and develop in the other generators while testing with `yo p2`, clone those repositories as well and replace the version installed in `generator-2/node_modules` with a symlink. **Note this may not work in npm v3.x.**
+If you would like to take it a step further and develop in the other generators while testing with `yo outrigger-drupal`, clone those repositories as well and replace the version installed in `generator-outrigger-drupal/node_modules` with a symlink. **Note this may not work in npm v3.x.**